maxisi/gwpols/index.md

 <figcaption>Monochromatic radiation in the 22 modes wave as a function of time over the sphere.</figcaption>
 </figure>

-This animation visualizes in 3D the effect of gravitational waves from a continuous source (e.g., an asymmetric neutron star, or a compact binary at it very early moments of inspiral) emitting in the primary $\ell=|m|=2$ angular mode of radiation.
+This animation visualizes in 3D the effect of gravitational waves from an equatorially-symmetric, continuous source (e.g., an asymmetric neutron star, or a nonprecessing compact binary at it very early moments of inspiral) emitting in the primary $$\ell=\pm m=2$$ angular mode of radiation.

 The source (not shown) is placed at the center of a semi-transparent black sphere representing the sky infinitely far away from the source.
 On the sphere, there are distributed a number of rings of freely falling particles, which serve to illustrate the effect of the gravitational waves as a function of inclination and azimuthal angle around the source.